kevinbarabash/flow-book/04_exhaustiveness.md

 # Chapter 4: Exhaustiveness Checking

-Flow can perform exhaustivness checking on `switch` statements by casting the variable being refined by the `switch` to `empty` like so:
+Exhaustiveness checking is the ability for a type checker to make sure that we've handled all possible types that value may be when doing a type check.
+Flow can do this with `switch` like so:

 ```typescript
 type Action =